denysdovhan/learnyoubash/exercises/arrays/problem.en.md

 ### Array slice

-Besides, we can extract a slice of array using the _slice_ operators:
+Also, we can extract a slice of an array using the _slice_ operators:

 ```bash
 echo ${fruits[*]:0:2} # Apple Pear